alexdevero/alex-devero-blog/__drafts__/draft--access-object-keys.md

 // '

-// Example no.3: without destructuring:
+// Example no.3: without destructuring
 for (const entry of myObjEntries) {
   // Log each key, value and entry console.log(`